pixeltris/ModTMNF/ModTMNF/Analysis/Docs/Misc.md

 ```

 ```
-This function is one to look at for seeing access context for rendering CVisionViewportDx9::Create (00960D50)
+This function is one to look at to get a context for rendering CVisionViewportDx9::Create (00960D50)
 ```